Salvador-ON/Coronavirus-Game/README.md

 <!-- testing -->
 ### Testing

-The unit test includes testing on the retrieve firestore query to retireve the data and to submit the data.
+The unit test includes testing on the retrieve firestore query to retrieve the data and to submit the data.

-Before running the test is necesary to modify the next file to remove the firebase-admin.
+Before running the test is necessary to modify the next file to remove the firebase-admin.

 Go to:
 `node_modules/firestore-jest-mock/mocks/firebase.js`